-1. Connect to the inbound server database as the XStream administrator.

-See Oracle Database Administrator's Guide for information about connecting to a database in SQL\Plus.
+- Connect to the inbound server database as the XStream administrator. - See Oracle Database Administrator's Guide for information about connecting to a database in SQL\Plus. - 2.
+Run the following query:

 '''

-SELECT OWNER, QUEUE_NAME, CONSUMER_NAME, ADDRESS
+SELECT OWNER, QUEUE_NAME, CONSUMER_NAME, ADDRESS FROM DBA_QUEUE_SUBSCRIBERS;

-FROM DBA_QUEUE_SUBSCRIBERS;

 '''

-You can add a WHERE clause to the query to limit the output to the inbound server's queue.
+You can add a where clause to the query to limit the output to the inbound server's queue.